rutu-sh/load-testing/REPORT.md

 #### Wrk

 Wrk is a benchmarking tool written in C that is designed for testing HTTP servers.

-It is known for its high performance and low resource usage.
-Wrk supports multi-threading and can generate a high number of connections per second.
-It provides detailed latency and throughput statistics.
+Here are some of the key features of Wrk:
+1. **Supports Multi-Threading**: Wrk uses multiple threads to manage connections and send requests to the server.
+This allows it to simulate a large number of concurrent users.
+2. **Connections Keep-alive**: Wrk only supports keep-alive connections, which means that it reuses the same connection for multiple requests.
+3. **Lua Scripting**: Wrk allows you to write Lua scripts to customize the request generation process.
+This can be useful for testing complex scenarios.
+4. **Metrics**: Wrk provides the following metrics for each benchmark:
+    - **Thread Metrics**:
+        - Latency: Average, Stdev, Max, +/- Stdev
+        - Req/Sec: Average, Stdev, Max, +/- Stdev
+    - **Latency Distribution**:
+        - 50%, 75%, 90%, 99%
+    - **Number of requests**: Total
+    - **Requests/sec**: Total number of requests / duration
+    - **Transfer/sec**: Total number of bytes transferred / duration
+5. **Configuration**: Wrk allows configuring the following parameters:
+    - **Number of connections**: The total number of connections which will be distributed among threads.
+    - **Duration**: The duration for which the benchmark will run.
+    - **Number of threads**: The number of threads that will be used to send requests.
+    - **Script**: The Lua script that will be used to generate requests.
+    - **Timeout**: The timeout for each request.
+    - **Headers**: The headers that will be sent with each request.